mozilla/gecko-dev/browser/extensions/newtab/docs/v2-system-addon/about_home_startup_cache.md

 ### `AboutHomeStartupCache`

-This singleton component lives inside of `BrowserGlue` to avoid having to load yet another JSM out of the `omni.ja` file in the parent process during startup.

 `AboutHomeStartupCache` is responsible for feeding the "privileged about content process" with the `nsIInputStream`'s that it needs to present the initial `about:home` document.
 It is also responsible for populating the cache with updated versions of `about:home` that are sent by the "privileged about content process".

 Since accessing the HTTP cache is asynchronous, there is an opportunity for a race, where the cache can either be accessed and available before the initial `about:home` is requested, or after.
 To accommodate for both cases, the `AboutHomeStartupCache` constructs `nsIPipe` instances, which it sends down to the "privileged about content process" as soon as one launches.